Arkansas Democrat-Gazette: Victory of the Democrat

 The financial losses of the fiercely contested battle were too much for Gannett to justify.
-On October 18, 1991 Gannett threw in the towel and sold the Gazette to WEHCO.
-The first edition of the Arkansas Democrat-Gazette rolled off the presses the next morning, October 19.
-Most Arkansans, regardless of which paper they subscribed to, were saddened by the sudden loss of their historic newspaper.
+On October 18, 1991, Gannett threw in the towel and sold the Gazette to WEHCO.
+The first edition of the Arkansas Democrat-Gazette rolled off the presses the following day, October 19.
+Regardless of which paper they subscribed to, most Arkansans were saddened by the sudden loss of their historic newspaper.

 Many of the reporters and staff of the more liberal Gazette were thrown out of work and not picked up by the more conservative Democrat-Gazette.
-Many of these former employees were bitter at Gannett for their management of the newspaper war and angry at the Democrat for achieving victory.
-Many of the "Old Lady's" employees left for other markets while some who remained aided in converting the Arkansas Times from a magazine format to a tabloid newspaper in order to provide a more liberal weekly alternative to the dominant conservative paper.
+Many former employees were bitter at Gannett for managing the newspaper war and angry at the Democrat for achieving victory.
+Many of the "Old Lady's" employees left for other markets while some who remained aided in converting the Arkansas Times from a magazine format to a tabloid newspaper to provide a more liberal weekly alternative to the dominant conservative paper.

 In the years since, the Arkansas Democrat-Gazette has maintained a higher circulation than newspapers in similarly sized cities.
 Many newspapers that defeated in-town rivals concentrated on reducing costs and reduced news coverage to meet their goals.
 The Arkansas Democrat-Gazette has continued to balance quality goals with profitability.
 Pulitzer Prize winner Paul Greenberg was appointed the Democrat-Gazette editorial page editor on April 29, 1992.
-Griffin Smith, a sixth-generation Arkansan, was appointed Executive Editor on June 23, 1992.
-Smith retired May 1, 2012.
+A sixth-generation Arkansan, Griffin Smith was appointed Executive Editor on June 23, 1992.
+Smith retired on May 1, 2012.
 Managing editor David Bailey, who joined the paper in May 1993, took over leadership of the newsroom operation.
-Greenberg stepped down on August 1, 2015 and David Barham, who joined the paper in 2002, took over as editorial page editor.
+Greenberg stepped down on August 1, 2015, and David Barham, who joined the paper in 2002, took over as editorial page editor.

 Online

-The Democrat-Gazette implemented a website paywall in 2002, before most other newspapers.
+Before most other newspapers, the Democrat-Gazette implemented a website paywall in 2002.
 The newspaper credits the strategy with helping it stem declines in circulation, where it has fared much better than the industry at large since that time.
-Most other newspapers which implemented paywalls later had been operating popular free-access websites for years, leading to reader backlash.
+Most other newspapers that implemented paywalls later had been operating popular free-access websites for years, leading to reader backlash.
 The Economist noted that the strategy is aided by its "virtual monopoly" over news in the region.

 Digital conversion

 The Democrat-Gazette ended print delivery of its Monday-Saturday papers statewide throughout 2018 and 2019 and transitioned to a digital replica edition.
-All subscribers were provided a new iPad to access the replica edition, as well as one-on-one instruction, training and technical assistance.
-The Sunday paper remains in traditional, print circulation.
+All subscribers were provided a new iPad to access the replica edition and one-on-one instruction, training, and technical assistance.
+The Sunday paper remains in traditional print circulation.